sparkfun/flux-sdk/docs/properties.md

 ### Property Attributes
 The following are key attributes of properties within the framework
-* Properties can be added to any classed derived from the spObject class
+* Properties can be added to any classed derived from the flxObject class
 * Properties can be read (get) and written (set) to
 * Property objects are typed
 * Property objects can act like a variable